cloudnode-pro/CloudnodeMSG/README.md

 ***

 ### `/unignore <player>`
-You will stop ignoring the player and will be able to receive their private messages again.
+You will stop ignoring the player and will be able to see their messages again.

 <dl>
     <dt>Aliases:</dt> <dd><code>/unblock</code></dd>